ungive/discord-music-presence/documentation/supported-media-players.md

 | :heavy_multiplication_x: | Not available on this operating system                                         |
 |     :grey_question:      | Not tested or not known to have a desktop application on this operating system |
 |           ...            | Not supported yet, but will likely be added in the future                      |

-> Media from websites in browsers and Linux are not yet supported

 <sup>1</sup> Using [this](https://github.com/th-ch/youtube-music) unofficial desktop app
 <sup>2</sup> From the developer "DryForest", [link](https://apps.microsoft.com/detail/9nblggh67n4f)